rmotilla/Context-Engineering-for-Multi-Agent-Systems/README.md

 <h1 align="center">
 Context Engineering  for Multi-Agent Systems, First Edition</h1>
-<p align="center">This is the code repository for <a href ="context-engineering--for-multi-agent-systems-first-edition"> Context Engineering  for Multi-Agent Systems, First Edition</a>, published by Packt.</p>
+<p align="center">This is the code repository for <a href ="https://www.packtpub.com/en-us/product/context-engineering-for-multi-agent-systems-9781806690046"> Context Engineering  for Multi-Agent Systems, First Edition</a>, published by Packt.</p>
 <p align="center">Last updated: November 7, 2025.</p>
 <p align="center">See the <a href="./CHANGELOG.md">Changelog</a> for details.</p>